fuog/team-dotfiles/README.md

 # Fuog's Dotfiles

+The idea behind this Repo is to share a zshrc between firends and multiple devices.
+You will need to have some shared intressed in "how" a basic "shared-zshrc" should look like while also leaving space for personal stuff that others dont whant or you would not need on other devices.

+It's more or less a "let's colaborate on semi-personal stuff"

+This repo will also respect code that is added by other tools to the main `.zshrc` while updating its own part.

+## Disclaimer

-This dotfiles are only tested with Ubuntu Linux 21.04 and may also require tools that are not installed by this Repo.
+This repo tested with Ubuntu Linux 21.04 and may also require tools that are not installed by this Repo.
 Usage by your own risk.

 ## install prerequisites